Kreeger Museum: Architecture

 Johnson proposed a modern interpretation of a Roman villa, complete with sculpture terraces and reflecting pools, set in a décor of sprawling indoor and outdoor gardens.
 This may have resulted in his choice to build with travertine, a kind of young limestone, often used in Ancient Roman architecture and in neoclassical buildings, long the favorite style for government buildings in Washington, but mostly eschewed by other proponents of modernist architecture.

 The house is protected from the main road by a 435 ft (132,5 m) long wall in rough-hewn travertine.
 For the Kreeger residence, Johnson envisaged a composition of asymmetrically arranged, groin-vaulted cubes with travertine walls facing the street and glass walls that open up vistas onto the wooded site surrounding the house.
 The building with a gross surface area of 24,000 ft^{2} (2230 m^{2}) was designed on the basis of a modular system of cubes measuring 22 x 22 x 22 ft (6,7 x 6,7 x 6,7 m).
-The modular concept allowed the cubes to be adapted for different functions : living space, gallery space, and often, both.
-The largest open space in the building, The Great Hall, a two-story space that rises up to 25 feet (7,6 m), is topped by 3 vaulted domes that create a natural amplification system and provide for the excellent acoustics especially suited to chamber and piano music.
+The modular concept allowed the cubes to be adapted for different functions : living space, gallery space or both.
+The largest open space in the building, The Great Hall, a two-story space that rises up to 25 feet (7,6 m), is topped by 3 vaulted domes that create a natural amplification system and provides acoustics suitable for chamber and piano music.